airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.29_github.md

 to be creative when figuring out the best representation.

-Not only can you do regular arithmetic with binary numbers, they also have a few operations of their own, called binary binary operations or logical operations logical operations.
-The standard binary operations are
+Not only can you do regular arithmetic with binary numbers, they also have a few operations of their own, called binary operations or logical operations.
+The standard binary operations are:

--   ANDAND
+-   AND.

--   OROR
+-   OR.

--   NOTNOT
+-   NOT.

--   XORXOR
+-   XOR.

 Before we look at examples, I'll describe them for you.
 AND takes two bits and returns one bit.
 AND will return a 1 only if both bits are 1,